-As an extra special bonus from baa ram ewe you’ll also get a discount code for 10% off their Dovestone DK yarn for the same time period.
+As an extra special bonus from baa ram ewe, you’ll also get a discount code for 10% off their Dovestone DK yarn for the same time period.
 That code will be available when you purchase the patterns or digital book.

 (And the code works for all of them…..)

-Top Down Raglan Construction
+Top-Down Raglan Construction

-This seemed a perfect opportunity to talk a bit about different types of seamless construction as there are 4 different seamless methods used in Dovestone Hills.
-The first that I want to talk about is top down seamless raglan.
+This seemed like a perfect opportunity to talk a bit about different types of seamless construction as there are 4 different seamless methods used in Dovestone Hills.
+The first that I want to talk about is top-down seamless raglan.

 Caelius is the sweater in Dovestone Hills that uses this shoulder construction method.
 It starts with a cowl neck, uses short rows to shape the back of the neck and then uses raglan increases on either side of a decorative seam.
 This decorative seam continues down into the a-line body and forms the focus of interest for the sweater.

-Top Down Raglan Techniques
+Top-Down Raglan Techniques

 A ‘raglan’ is a shoulder construction where the sleeves come all the way up to the neck.
-For a raglan to fit correctly you would typically increase/decrease on each side of the body (and at the front and back) and on each side of the sleeve on every right side row or every other round if working in the round.
+For a raglan to fit correctly, you would typically increase/decrease on each side of the body (and at the front and back) and on each side of the sleeve on every right-side row or every other round if working in the round.

 This gives you 8 increases (or decreases).
-If you are knitting from the top down the raglan seams are all increases but if you were knitting bottom up the will be decreases.
+If you are knitting from the top down the raglan seams are all increases, but if you were knitting bottom-up, they would be decreases.

-For a bit more refinement you could have a mirrored M1R and M1L and if you were working on a lace cardigan you might opt to use a yo (yarnover) increase as it would fit with the lace.
+For a bit more refinement you could have a mirrored M1R and M1L, and if you were working on a lace cardigan, you might opt to use a yo (yarnover) increase as it would fit with the lace.

-Adrift uses kfb increases
+Adrift uses kfb increases:

-Vivido used M1L and M1R increases.
+Vivido used M1L, and M1R increases:

-You can change the way increases look also by adjusting the number of knit stitches between them.
+You can change the way increases look by adjusting the number of knit stitches between them.
 This creates a wider or narrower ‘seam’ along the raglan.

 Rate of Increase

-In a traditional raglan you start with neck size you want, increase the body and sleeves every second row or round until you get close to the body stitches you want.
+In a traditional raglan, you start with the neck size you want, increase the body and sleeves every second row or round until you get close to the body stitches you want.
 The final stitches are then cast-on across the underarm.

-To correct this I write my patterns with two rates of increases.
+To correct this, I write my patterns with two rates of increases.
 You start with full raglan increases and then move on to alternating body only rows with full raglan increases so that everything fits right at the bottom of the yoke.